 Figure 1.3 shows the urine albumin creatinine ratio (uACR) for NHANES respondents in four categories: less than 10 mg/g, 10 to 29 mg/g, 30-300 mg/g (also known as microalbuminuria), and greater than 300 (macroalbuminuria) for the four periods used in Figure 1.1.
 Figure 1.4 shows the percent of NHANES respondents with uACR of 30 mg/g or higher by level of eGFR and time period.
-Table 1.1, panel a shows updated statistics for Figure 8 from Chapter 1: Definition and Classification of CKD of the KDIGO 2012 Clinical Practice Guideline for CKD Evaluation and Management (KDIGO, 2013) using data for 2011-2014.
-Panel b summarizes the results by the risk categories shown in panel a-low risk, moderately high risk, high risk and very high risk, over the four time periods.
+Table 1.1.a shows updated statistics for Figure 1.8: Definition and Classification of CKD of the KDIGO 2012 Clinical Practice Guideline for CKD Evaluation and Management (KDIGO, 2013) using data for 2013-2016.
+Table 1.1.b summarizes the results by the risk categories shown in Table 1.1.a-low risk, moderately high risk, high risk and very high risk, over the four time periods.

-Table 1.2 shows demographic variables (age, race, sex) and clinical risk factors and consequences of CKD (DM, SR DM, HTN, SR HTN, SR CVD, and obesity) by three definitions of CKD-the standard definition using eGFR and uACR (All CKD), using reduced eGFR alone (<60 ml/min/1.73m2), and using the albuminuria criterion alone (uACR \geq 30mg/g).
-This table shows what percent of the group described by the row label has CKD, for example, 32.6% of those aged 60 or older in 2011-2014 had CKD by the eGFR and uACR criteria combined.
+Table 1.2 shows demographic variables (age, race/ethnicity, sex) and clinical risk factors and consequences of CKD (DM, SR DM, HTN, SR HTN, SR CVD, and obesity) by three definitions of CKD-the standard definition using eGFR and uACR (All CKD), using reduced eGFR alone (<60 ml/min/1.73m2), and using the albuminuria criterion alone (uACR \geq 30 mg/g).
+This table shows what percent of the group described by the row label has CKD; for example, 32.2% of those aged 60 or older in 2013-2016 had CKD by the eGFR and uACR criteria combined.
 The test for trends noted in the text is a logistic regression with appropriate accounting for survey design elements, including weights, with the four periods forming a continuous variable with values 1 to 4 in order of calendar time.
-The Figure 1.5 shows the prevalence of each measure of CKD, reduced eGFR only, elevated uACR only, or both reduced eGFR and elevated uACR, among each risk factor group.
-For example, 15.8% of those aged 60 or older met the reduced eGFR criterion only, 10% met the elevated uACR criterion only; and 6.8% had both reduced eGFR and elevated uACR.
+Figure 1.5 shows the distribution of the following markers of CKD: reduced eGFR only, elevated uACR only, or both reduced eGFR and elevated uACR, among each risk factor group.

 Adjusted odds ratios in Figures 1.6-1.8 are calculated using logistic regression, incorporating the sampling weight and survey design.
-In Figures 1.6 and 1.8 we display the results of seven logistic models.
-Figure 1.7 splits the models into two panels with age in panel a, and the CKD risk factors in panel b.
-The model for age includes age (20 to 39/40 to 59/60 and older), sex (male/female) and race (White/Black/other).
+In Figures 1.6 and 1.8 the results of seven logistic models are shown.
+Figure 1.7 splits the model into two panels for ease of reading due to the differences in scale for the odds ratios for age compared to the other risk factors.
+The associations for age are shown in panel a, and other CKD risk factors in panel b.
+The model includes the following variables: age (20 to 39/40 to 59/60 and older), sex (male/female) and race (White/Black/other).
 Models for the six other factors shown in the figure (DM, SR DM, HTN, SR HTN, SR CVD, and body mass index [BMI] greater than 30) include age (20 to 39/40 to 59/60 and older), sex (male/female), race (White/Black/other) and presence of the risk factor shown (yes vs. no).
 Ninety-five percent confidence intervals are displayed and results shown for the four periods.

-Table 1.3 shows the distribution of three socioeconomic variables among those with CKD either the standard definition, reduced eGFR, or elevated uACR-for the four periods.
-The column percentages of not insured and insured add up to 100%, the types of insurance add up to the percentage insured, and the income and education categories each add to 100%.
+Table 1.3 shows the distribution of three socioeconomic variables among those with and without CKD- either the standard definition, reduced eGFR, or elevated uACR-for the four periods.
+The column percentages of not insured and insured add up to 100%, the types of insurance add up to the percentage insured, and the income and education categories each add up to 100%.
 Table 1.4 shows the distribution of health risk behaviors in a manner similar to Table 1.3.
-Sleep amount and self-reported special diet are not available for the 1999-2002 period.
-Figure 1.9 shows the percent of NHANES respondents who are physically active (defined as moderate or vigorous activity) by CKD definition/components and the four periods.
+Sleep amount and self-reported special diet are not available for the 2001-2003 period.